• Skip to primary navigation

 The most obvious difference, however, is the waffle iron.
 Belgian waffle irons have deeper pockets, making the waffles light and fluffy on the inside and slightly crisp on the outside.

-What kind of waffle iron should I use?
+What kind of waffle maker should I use?

 That’s entirely up to you!
 The best waffle iron is the one that you have available, so use what you’ve got.